facebook/react-native/.github/wiki/Your-First-Pull-Request.md

 You will need a few tools and dependencies in order to build and develop for React Native.
 These are covered as part of the [Getting Started](https://facebook.github.io/react-native/docs/getting-started) guide under the "Building Projects with Native Code" section.

-In order to accept your pull request, we need you to submit a CLA.
+In order to accept your pull request, we need you to submit a [Contributor's License Agreement (CLA)](./Contributor-License-Agreement.md).
 You only need to do this once to work on any of Facebook's open source projects.

-Complete your CLA here: <https://code.facebook.com/cla>
+While it should only take a minute, you don't need to do this right away.

 ## Chapter I: Welcome to Open Source